 Rachel lives in constant fear because her job is extremely dangerous and no one thinks she’ll be able to stay alive for long.
 Our heroine (Rachel) can be annoying and overly paranoid at times but if we consider her line of work it’s understandable.
 My favorite character was Ivy a vampire who has a special connection with Rachel.
 She fears but clearly attracted to Ivy at the same time.
 I would even say they’re flirting at some point and I hoped this would develop into an interesting romantic relationship but Rachel ended up with a guy.

-2| The Witching hour by Anne Rice | Gothic fiction, Science Fiction
+2| The Witching hour by Anne Rice | Published: 1990

-for a magical visit to modern-day New Orleans, LA, US.
+One of the best Gothic Fiction & Science Fiction books about witches for a magical visit to modern-day New Orleans, LA, US.

 Ms. Rice’s writing style is impeccable, her characters are well-developed, and her storytelling techniques are undoubtedly brilliant and ‘The Witching hour’ is one of her finest works.

 This is a thick book with an elaborately plotted story of a centuries-old mystery of the Mayfair family who are waiting for the thirteenth witch in their succession.
 So the entity that has been passing itself through the eldest Mayfair women can finally become flesh.

-1| Chocolat by Joanne harris | Magical Realism, Fiction
+1| Chocolat by Joanne harris | Published: 1999

-for a magical visit to modern-day France.
+One of the best Magical Realism & Fiction books about witches for a magical visit to modern-day France.

 Vianne and her daughter Anouk arrives at the village of Lansquenet-sous-Tannes to open her chocolate shop and to settle down and try to leave her traveling days behind.
 However, not everyone is ready to accept her special treats and their effect on people.